How Workday Processes Information

 Personal Information Workday Processes

-An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data, should direct his or her query to the Workday Customer (the data controller).
-If the Customer requests Workday to remove the personal data to comply with data protection regulations, Workday will respond to their request within 30 business days.
+An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data, should direct their query to the Workday Customer (the data controller).
+If the Customer requests Workday to remove the personal data to comply with data protection regulations, Workday will respond to their request within 30 days.

 Workday will refer any request for disclosure of personal data by a law enforcement authority to the Customer.
 Workday may, where it concludes that it is legally obligated to do so, disclose personal data to law enforcement or other government authorities.
 Workday will notify Customer of such request unless prohibited by law.